Tom Mickel

-Tom Lutz-Hans Mickel (born April 19, 1989) is a German professional goalkeeper for 2.
-Bundesliga club Hamburger SV.
-He is a youth international for Germany.
+Tom Lutz-Hans Mickel (born 19 April 1989) is a German former professional goalkeeper.
+He is a former youth international for Germany.

 A career backup, Mickel has spent most of his professional career at Hamburger SV apart from a two-year stint at Greuther Fürth.
 He has also gained 12 caps for various German national youth teams.

 Club career

 Early career

 Mickel played in the youth departments of FC Lausitz Hoyerswerda and then Energie Cottbus, where he was promoted to the first team ahead of the 2007–08 season and mostly competed in the second team.

 Hamburger SV

 For the 2009–10 season, Mickel moved to Hamburger SV.
 There, he signed a professional contract until 30 June 2012, which was extended in October 2011 by one year, to 2013.
 During his time in Hamburg, Mickel was continuously number two or three in the goalkeeper depth chart.
 In three and a half years, Frank Rost, Jaroslav Drobný and René Adler were preferred to him.
 He therefore mainly appeared for the second team, Hamburger SV II, in the fourth-tier Regionalliga Nord.